-FinCEN, Treasury’s Financial Crimes Enforcement Network, has proposed new rules requiring banks to determine the beneficial owners of nominee accounts.
+FinCEN, Treasury’s Financial Crimes Enforcement Network, has new rules requiring banks to determine the beneficial owners of nominee accounts.
 While FinCEN only has authority of U.S. financial institutions, some banking groups worry that the government will use its new FATCA law to require foreign banks to also comply.

-We believe that the proposed regulations are not well thought out and not likely to pass.
-At least not in their current form.
 World political pressure from the governments worldwide are forcing more transparency, however.
 Sooner or later banks and regulators will develop a better method of determining who controls bank accounts opened in third party names.

 One of the most effective tools in the government’s arsenal are indictments aimed at bankers, lawyers and other gate keepers.
 Frequently these people are the first to cooperate and turn over the identities of their clients.